aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to SXC or Online App" h2="Export ODT to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used for documents created by OpenOffice or LibreOffice.
+SXC (StarOffice Calc) is a file format used for spreadsheets created by OpenOffice or LibreOffice.
+ODT to SXC conversion is necessary when you need to convert a document to a spreadsheet.

+<h2>How Aspose.Total Helps for ODT to SXC Conversion</h2>

- You can include ODT to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.
+It includes Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to export ODT to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to SXC.

+Using Aspose.Total for C++, you can easily include ODT to SXC conversion feature within your C++ applications.
+All you need to do is to install Aspose.Total for C++ package and use its APIs to export ODT to HTML and then convert HTML to SXC.
+Aspose.Total for C++ provides a wide range of features and options to customize the conversion process.
+It also supports a variety of other document formats, including DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, and many more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}